 Those premium rates must be added into the regular rate calculation, and overtime must be paid based on the regular rate with the shift differential factored in.

-How will the DOL’s regular rate of pay proposal impact overtime?
+How the DOL’s revised regular rate of pay and salary threshold impacts overtime

 The overtime calculation in action